pegasystems/docker-pega-web-ready/README.md

 ## Constructing your image

-The simplest way to use this image is to create your own Dockerfile with contents similar to the example below and extract the Pega distribution to the same directory.
-Recommend that this is done on a linux system to retain proper file permissions.
+The simplest way to use this image is to create your own Dockerfile with contents similar to the example below and extract the Pega distribution to the same directory as the Dockerfile.
+It is recommended that this is done on a Linux system to retain proper file permissions.
 Replace the source paths with the actual paths to the Pega 7 software libraries and specify a valid JDBC driver for your target database.

     FROM pegasystems/pega7-tomcat-ready